Yousef301/Interprocess-communication-techniques-under-Linux/README.md

             – The number of successful decoding operations by the receiver exceeds a user- defined threshold.

-# What you should do:
+# What you should do